Frequently Asked Questions

 Your options depend on a number of factors.
-To begin with, when was the last time you had the system pumped?
+To begin with, deteremine the last time your septic system was pumped?
 Secondly, do you have an adequate leach field, leach bed, sand filter, etc?

-However, some problems may not be visible or easy to determine due to the underground makeup of septic systems.
-Problems can range from a clogged line, to a saturated system or you might have an overstressed system due to inadequate size or improper design for your needs.
-Deterioration of some tanks can also occur, depending on the type of tank used in your system.
+However, some problems are not visible or easily determined due to the underground makeup of septic systems.
+Septic problems can range from a clogged line, to a saturated system.
+These problems are caused by an overstressed system due to inadequate sizing or improper design for your septic needs.
+In some rare instances deterioration of the actual tanks may occur.

-There are any number of problems that can cause system distress and it is best to contact a professional to determine your next course of action.
+Of course there are additional problems that can cause system distress so it is best to contact a professional to determine your next course of action.
 Don't wait until you have an emergency situation to get help.
 Contact JS Construction at 916-479-2455 and we will promptly be at your service.

 Is it true that not maintaining my septic system causes damage to the environment?

-Yes, According to the U.S. Census, at least 10 percent of onsite septic systems fail.
+Yes, according to the U.S. Census, at least 10 percent of onsite septic systems fail.
 State agencies report that these failing systems are the third most common source of groundwater contamination.
 Failing septic systems due to improper maintenance may result in waste ending up in waterways, or your well, yard or house.
 It could even end up in someone else's drinking water.
-However, it can be avoided with an adequately sized, well maintained, properly working septic system.
+However, it can be avoided with an adequately sized, well maintained and properly working septic system.